-If you have too much debt to qualify for a conventional mortgage, less than stellar credit scores or not much cash for a down payment, consider buying a home with an FHA loan.
+If you have too much debt to qualify for a conventional mortgage, low credit scores, or little money saved for a down payment, consider buying a home with an FHA loan.

 That guarantee allows banks and mortgage companies to work with borrowers who might not be able to qualify for conventional home loans and at surprisingly competitive interest rates.

 The majority of lenders make these mortgages, and about 1 in 6 new home loans is backed by the FHA, according to Ellie Mae, a California-based mortgage technology firm.